causaly/aint/README.md

 ## Motivation

-It's easy to perform a type-check using lodash or vanilla JavaScript, e.g.
+It's easy to perform a check using lodash or vanilla JavaScript, e.g.

 ```javascript
 const array = [1, 2, null].filter(Boolean);